loukylor/VRC-Mods/README.md

 - [knah](https://github.com/knah) as I use [Join Notifier's](https://github.com/knah/VRCMods) join/leave system also I used [Advanced Safety's](https://github.com/knah/VRCMods) native patch.
 - [DubyaDude](https://github.com/DubyaDude) as I used [RubyButtonAPI](https://github.com/DubyaDude/RubyButtonAPI) as reference for my button API.
 - [Psychloor](https://github.com/Psychloor) as I used his code for the risky functions check.
+- Frostbyte for being a big meanie and telling me how to optimize things

 ## Picture of List
 ![Picture of List](https://i.imgur.com/Tt6ZYqB.png)